 Applicants will be asked to bring a representative group of up to eight people to participate.
 Design team attendees should be able to speak collectively to every aspect of the school design and proposal.

 - At minimum, all identified board members who will serve in officer positions should attend the capacity interview.
-The proposed board chair must attend. - If an applicant is proposing to open a new school (i.e., does not currently operate other schools with the same educational model), the proposed academic school leader must attend the capacity interview.
+The proposed board chair must attend. - The proposed academic school leader must attend the capacity interview.